 Gantry Cable Management

 Cable chains are the most common cable management system on Core XY printers.
-I wanted to think out of the box and design something different.
-This is what I ended up.
+We wanted to think out of the box and design something different.
+This is what we ended up.
 There are two mr105zz on each elbow and an M5 ultra-low head screws as the middle shaft.
 Easy to disassemble when necessary.

 Electronics and Wiring